 Thermochemical heat storage relies on a reversible exothermic/endothermic chemical reaction involving thermochemical materials (TCM), such as potassium oxide, calcium hydroxide or nitrosyl chloride.
 Depending on the reactants, this technique can yield an even higher storage capacity than latent heat storage.
 Exothermic/endothermic adsorption of e.g. water vapour by zeolites may provide a practical method of heat storage with a potentially unlimited lifetime.

 Water has a relatively high heat capacity and is the obvious choice for liquid heat storage.
 However, molten salt may be stored at up to 1 400°C for the purposes of energy storage (molten salt energy storage, MSES).
 It can then be used on demand e.g. for the generation of superheated steam, which can in turn drive turbine generators that produce electricity.
+The following smart search focuses on liquid heat storage mediums used to store renewable energy.

 Hot rocks, stone and concrete, potentially in the form of granular packed beds, can provide a low-cost but high-volume means of energy storage that can withstand high temperatures.
 Their use may be enhanced by means of e.g. heat pumps to store and extract the heat.
 Metals including alloy combinations can also offer a means of storage that is conducive to rapid heat transfer.
+The following smart search focuses on heat storage mediums used to store renewable energy.

 Phase change materials include salts, polymers, gels and alloys.
 Their different melting points enable tailored use for sensible heat storage according to demand.
 Ice-based technologies are also used for cooling purposes.
 These are often used in combination with heat pump exchange systems.
+The following smart search focuses on phase change materials used in conjunction with renewable energy.

 Steam accumulators use a combination of water and steam and can be applied on an industrial scale.
 The steam that is used to drive steam turbines can also be used for storage purposes if it is allowed to partially condense, creating a certain latent heat capacity.
 Steam power plants may also be combined with local heat storage using other technologies.
+The following smart search focuses on heat storage for steam power plants used in combination with renewable energy generation.

 Solar thermal power plants may incorporate heat storage facilities to overcome the variability of solar (and wind) energy.
 This can be achieved by generating and accumulating steam, or even through thermal energy storage using molten salt (molten salt energy storage, MSES).
 Electricity can then be generated accordingly, on demand.